-- 2 x 5 kg fire extinguishers CO2 (tip: 1x 2 kg fire extinguisher CO2 is placed in each laboratory unit) - 1 fire blanket 0 - 1 box with sand (for example against alkali metal fire) 0 - small first aid kit (if this should be empty or incomplete, please report this via the "Meldeportal" of Immobilien Services) - o full body shower - eye shower - o telephone (only in the emergency help points in the north and south parts of the corridor) - hose-on-reel extinguisher (water) - fire brigade alarm button (if activated, the fire fighters will come irrevocably)
+- 2 x 5 kg fire extinguishers CO2 (note: 1x 2 kg fire extinguisher CO2 is placed in each laboratory unit) - 1 fire blanket - 1 box with sand (for example against alkali metal fire) - small first aid kit (if this should be empty or incomplete, please report this via the "Meldeportal" (building services) - full body shower - eye shower - telephone (only in the emergency help points in the north and south parts of the corridor) - hose-on-reel extinguisher (water) - fire brigade alarm button (if activated, the fire fighters will come irrevocably)

-Smoke alarm
+4.2 Smoke alarm

-There are smoke/fire detectors located in all rooms of the HCI building.
-They detect smoke or fire, for example extinguished candle smoke (Christmas, birthday celebrations) or food that has been forgotten in the oven (in the recreational rooms).
+There are smoke/fire detectors located in all rooms of the HCl building.
+They detect smoke or fire, for example smoke formed from blown out candles (Christmas, birthday celebrations) or food that has been forgotten in the oven (in the recreational rooms).
 In cases of grossly negligent behaviour causing a false alarm, the costs for the fire brigade (CHF 2000) have to be paid by the person/s responsible.
 It is possible that the detectors react to the outbreak of liquid gases and steams (e.g. autoclave).
 The use of tightly installed units that regularly emit steams should be cleared up with the house service.